 The Reid Plantation on the waters of Cabin Creek and the Yadkin River, 2 miles south of High Rock and 7 miles southwest of Denton, may be called the most remarkable farm in Davidson County.
 In the first place, it is the only farm in the county still in operation where every sizable building was erected before the Civil War.
 Secondly, it is the birthplace and boyhood home of Dr. Albert Clayton Reid, who taught philosophy at Wake Forest University for 45 years and may well be the most distinguished teacher that Davidson County ever produced.
 Thirdly, it is the only farm in Davidson County that has ever been used as the backdrop for a book.
 The book is a delightful little novel entitled Tales of Cabin Cook.
 Cabin Creek is a small stream that rises about 5 miles southeast of Denton, then meanders westward for some 10 to 12 miles passing through Dr. Reid’s ancestral farm to join the Yadkin River.

 The old plantation is a relic of the old South.
 So far as known, it is the only farm in NC now in a high state of cultivation, where every sizable building on the place was erected before the Civil War.
 One approaches the Reid Plantation, if one goes from Denton by motoring South over Jackson Hill Road for a little over 4 miles then turning West into Lick Creek Road and proceeding for a little over 2 miles, then turning southwest over a dirt and gravel road, and proceeding through the woods and fields for about a mile.
 At the end of this road, on a hill about a quarter of a mile from where Cabin Creek joins the Yadkin River, stands a group of antique buildings dating from a time when millions of American people still believed that slavery was a divinely ordained institution and when nobody in Illinois even expected Abe Lincoln might one day be President of the United States.
-Most conspicuous of these holdings is a fine two story farmhouse vacant for 20 years except for furniture which has in its day housed 3 generations of the Reids.
-Built of heat pine by Richmond Reid and his slaves, it is still well preserved.
-Near the ancestral home is a smaller 2 story house part of which served as a kitchen in which slaves, at the big fireplace prepared food for Richmond Reid and his family.
-The second story served as a weaving room in which slaves were employed.
+Most conspicuous of these holdings is a fine two story farmhouse vacant for 20 years except for furniture which has in its day housed 3 generations of the Reid’s.
+Built of heat pine by Richmond Reid, it is still well preserved.
+Near the ancestral home is a smaller 2 story house part of which served as a kitchen.
+Someone, at the big fireplace prepared food for Richmond Reid and his family.
+The second story served as a weaving room in for those employed.
 It is now the home of Henry McDowell and his wife who have cared for the plantation for many years.
 Other buildings within a convenient distance from the dwelling are a smokehouse, granary, and a large 2 story barn all substantially built and put together with wooden pegs.